scrtlabs/testnet-faucet/README.md

 # Cosmos Testnet Faucet

 This faucet app allows anyone who passes a captcha to request tokens for a Cosmos account address.
-This app needs to be deployed on a Cosmos testnet full node, because it relies on using the `gaiacli` command to send tokens.
+This app needs to be deployed on a Cosmos testnet light client (or full node), because it relies on using the `enigmacli` command to send tokens.

 ## Prerequisites